ntskpto/netskope-how/readme.md

 **Environments can be extended by:**
 - 1st modifying the "workspaces.tf" file by copying the relevant data block using a new name
-- 2nd creating the new workspace by unsing "docker-compose run cloudworkshop terraform workspace new <name>"
+- 2nd creating the new workspace by unsing "docker-compose run myhow terraform workspace new <name>"

 **Environment**: <br>
 ![LAB ENVIRONMENT](Images/lab.jpg)